Anger, poor focus, impulsivity, defiant behavior in kids: what's the copper connection?

 Copper is an essential mineral.
 We usually get plenty of it from a variety of foods like leafy greens, nuts, and seeds, and we need it for the proper functioning of various enzymes and metabolic processes.

-One of the key ways in which copper affects mental health is through its role in the production of neurotransmitters - it's needed for the proper function of the enzymes that produce dopamine, norepinephrine, and serotonin.
-These neurochemicals are all key players in mood regulation, motivation, and emotional well-being.
+1. Neurotransmission.
+Copper is needed for the proper function of the enzymes involved in dopamine, norepinephrine, and serotonin management.
+Those three neurochemicals are key players in mood regulation, motivation, and emotional well-being.

-Copper is also involved in the production of energy at the cellular level and has protective antioxidant properties.
+3. Energy.
+Copper is involved in the production of energy at the cellular level.
+We need significant cellular energy to cope with stress.

 Don't Run Out And Get Copper Supplements For Your Kids

-Copper's critical to the brain and to proper neurotransmission.
-But is it too much or too little copper that can contribute to ADHD, aggression, rage, and moodiness in kids?
+Copper is critical to the brain and to proper neurotransmission but too much or too little copper can contribute to ADHD, aggression, rage, and moodiness in kids.
+Plus, every parent needs to be aware of Wilson's Disease - a genetic condition in which copper accumulates in the liver and brain and in which copper supplementation is extremely dangerous.

-Various studies have looked at the connection between copper and mood but at face value they look confusing and inconsistent.
+Various studies have looked at the connection between copper and mood and at face value they look confusing and inconsistent.

-Morley Robbins, a well-known health educator points to low dietary copper as a major issue contributing to anxiety and depression because of how essential it is for cognitive function.
-Many of his followers report amazing health improvements with low doses of copper supplementation.
+Morley Robbins, a well-known health educator points to low dietary copper as a major contributor to anxiety and depression and many of his followers report amazing cognitive improvements with low doses of copper supplementation.

-But in a group of 600 adolescents, even normal blood copper correlated with decreased sustained attention and poor short-term memory.
+But in a study on a group of 600 adolescents, decreased sustained attention and poor short-term memory problems existed despite normal blood copper levels.

-Why such inconsistency?
-Here's what I think when I look at the studies...
+Here's what I think when I look at the studies on copper and behavior...

-First off, not all ADHD cases have the same underlying mechanism.
+1. Not all ADHD cases have the same underlying mechanism.
 In some cases, ADHD behavior seems to be related to low levels of dopamine but in other cases, the inattention and impulsivity have more to do with high norepinephrine or high glutamate.
 Since different nutrients impact the brain in different ways, it seems unlikely that there will ever be one conclusive finding about how to use nutrients for a symptomatic condition like ADHD that can be applied to all kids.
+Interestingly, copper can increase norepi levels.

-Another issue with the research on copper is that some looked at blood levels and some looked at hair levels - these are very different ways to assess copper in the body that often do not correlate.
+2. Some of the research on copper looked at blood levels and some looked at hair levels - these are very different ways to assess copper in the body that do not necessarily correlate.
+It's not surprising to get inconsistent conclusions if we compare studies that use the different types of testing.

-And lastly, very few of the studies looked at usable versus free levels of copper.
-When copper that is free (unbound) is not usable by cells and can cause a) a functional copper deficiency and b) a high degree of oxidative stress that puts pressure on the nervous system's capacity to regulate the stress response.
-So unless unbound copper is taken into account, copper might look ok when it's really causing problems.
+3. Very few of the studies looked at bound versus free levels of copper.
+95% of our copper should be bound to Ceruloplasmin.
+When copper is too high relative to Ceruloplasmin it is less usable and can cause a) a functional copper deficiency and b) a high degree of oxidative stress that puts pressure on the nervous system.
+So even if serum copper looks ok, it might still be causing problems if it's high relative to Ceruloplasmin.

 High Copper Could Be The Problem